jamesstout/jamesstout.github.io/_posts/2018-04-22-opml-to-markdown.md

 title: OPML to Markdown
 date:   2018-04-22 16:29:01 +0800
 categories: code
-tags: podcasts overcast python opml markdown
+tags: podcasts overcast python OPML markdown
 excerpt: "How to convert OPML to Markdown."
 ---